Runaway Traveller

 Is Holafly legit?

-Yes (I’ve tried it!)
-And there are even good Holafly reviews on Trustpilot.
+Absolutely.
+It’s so legit I use it myself!
+And if you can’t trust me, there are thousands of good Holafly reviews on Trustpilot.
 The company is headquartered in Dublin and the website has a cute little story about the couple who founded it.
 Basically, they couldn’t access internet easily on vacation, and set out to make the world a better place.

 Holafly pricing

-In the US, the average phone bill is apparently $140/month.
+According to TMobile, the average phone bill in the US is $140/month.
 (Can someone who lives there tell me if that’s true?!)
-So in that case, the $75 eSIM on Holafly seems pretty cheap.
+If so, the $75 eSIM on Holafly seems pretty cheap.

 Holafly customer service